This box is not visible in the printed version.

 Provide full details of the machine in respect of which you are seeking this permit.

-If the machine has no serial number, with your application you you must provide clear photographs of all sides of the machine to demonstrate that it has no serial number.
+If the machine has no serial number, with your application you must provide clear photographs of all sides of the machine to demonstrate that it has no serial number.

 Q10.
 Please indicate the activity you wish to undertake in respect of this machine and provide full details about the activity.